HomeDing/HomeDing/examples/BigDisplay/README.md

 * [ESP32-3248S035] -- ESP32 with 480*320 LCD touch display
 * [LilyGO-T-Display-S3] -- Small ESP32-S3 boards with 170*320 LCD touch display

+ESP8266 boards are not supported by this sketch.

 On the HomeDing web site you find more detailled documentation on these boards including configuration definitions.

+## FAT and LittleFS Filesystem support

+some ESP32 boards have a huge Flash memory chip where using the standard LilleFS filesystem is not appropriate.
+In this sketch the ESP32 partitions table is analyzed to check what filesystem is in use and starts with LilleFS or FAT.

 ## Displays and Display Touch controllers